The Quest - Rites-of-Passage Mentoring

 Over time we expect to see a reduction in re-offending in areas where we run the Quest.
 We expect to see a strengthening community, and long term changes for the young men.
-To understand the longer-term impact of the programme on re-offending behaviour and wellbeing there is a current effort being made to engage with every young man who has been through the programme so far.

 One risk is not having enough trained volunteers to lead programmes and support parts of programmes